 This was the first renovation the buildings had undergone, so many of the windows were significantly deteriorated as they were original to the 1970s building.
 It was of great importance to the project that Historic Preservation of the “Brutalist Modernism” style of the buildings was maintained; yet the installation presented some challenges because the buildings were fully occupied during the entire two year installation process.
-In order to keep disruption of workflow to a minimum, Koch chose to install the windows from the outside of the building, during the night.
+In order to keep disruption of workflow to a minimum, Strong Tower chose to install the windows from the outside of the building, during the night.
 The offices were draped, furniture was moved and restored each night in the affected offices and Pipe frame scaffolding was installed around the outside of the building.

 The 7 story Federico Degetau Federal Building had 1400 windows installed with in-situ water and air tests performed throughout the project.
 The single story courthouse had 169 Blast/Ballistic windows installed in a fashion similar to the federal building.
 The biggest test to the integrity of the new windows came throughout the project, however.
 During the installation, Hurricane Earl, Tropical Storm Emily, Hurricane Irene and Tropical Storm Maria battered the San Juan area.
-But despite the delay such storms cause, Koch was able to finish the project on time and when Hurricane Isaac hit San Juan shortly after the Koch team had finished the project, there was not a leak or any issue reported associated from the new windows.
+But despite the delay such storms cause, Strong Tower was able to finish the project on time and when Hurricane Isaac hit San Juan shortly after the Strong Tower team had finished the project, there was not a leak or any issue reported associated from the new windows.

 - For more information on this project, see our Heto Rey Specs Page.